OPSN/MVP-discuss/README.md

 (Once we're actually building software, we'll do that in other repos and link to them from here.)

 Note that everything contributed to this repo falls under the **Apache license**, version 2.0.
 In particular, that means that **if you suggest any ideas** in this repository, **you're granting everyone the right** to use any patents you might own, now or in the future, which are necessary for practicing those ideas.
 (Or at least that's how I understand it -- correct me if I'm wrong!
 And if I'm wrong, then I'm hereby adding that condition to this repo's license.)

+## TEMPORARY additional comments about older version of this repo:

+Some of this content started life in an older repo, oresmus/OPSN.
+I've copied and improved this readme, and re-created the first 4 issues and my initial comments on them.

+I'm hoping we'll copy the remaining issue discussion (or maybe paraphrase it), preserving all 7 issue numbers and who made each issue and comment, and from then on use only this newer repo.

+After this repo gets cleaned up and stabilized enough for new issues and comments, we can announce it to the G+ community related to OPSN.